 Another problem our parents have is the fact that they are all from abroad or from other part of UK and don’t have their family support here, which they need.

-Wandsworth has got a lot to offer, but these problems above are usually left to the individuals to deal with.
-WoW Mums are tring to bond the parents, since they all have similar problems, and form a stronger parental voice when saving our children’s and community’s future.
+Wandsworth has got a lot to offer, but these problems are usually left to the individuals to deal with.
+WoW Mums are tryng to bond the parents, since they all have similar problems, and form a stronger parental voice when saving our children’s and community’s future.

 By the way, men like our group and would like to join as well, since some single fathers have the same issues as single mothers.
 We had to change our constitution to allow a man to join WoW!

 Can you give an example of a mother who has overcome these problems?